Middle school fundraising ideas

 Outdoor adventure day

-Charge participants a registration fee for a whole day of activities like hiking, fishing, and nature walks.
-Use free marketing tools to tease different activities and remind supporters of what they need to bring along on the day of!
+Charge participants a registration fee for a full day of outdoor activities like hiking, fishing, and nature walks.
+Use marketing tools to tease different activities and remind supporters what to bring along on the big day!

 Frequently asked questions